waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **WKG Management:** Execute all tool calls from an agent's multi-step plan sequentially.
 *   **NPC Sprites:** Defeated trainer sprites can sometimes temporarily block paths.
 *   **Risk Management:** Avoid exploring deep into new, dangerous areas with a significantly injured party.
 Prioritize healing.
+*   **Item Interaction:** Items are objects on the map.
+I cannot walk on them.
+I must interact with them from an adjacent tile.
-*   **Agent Pathing:** When an agent-generated path is blocked, find a local detour to rejoin the path or re-run the agent.
-Do not discard the entire plan.
+*   **Agent Pathing:** I must trust my `exploration_helper_agent`.
+When a path is blocked, I should find a local detour to rejoin the path, not discard the entire plan.

-## 2. Current Objective
+## 2. Current Exploration Plan
-*   **Current Task:** Explore Mt.
-Moon 1F to find the exit to Route 4.
+*   **Location:** Mt.
+Moon 1F
-*   **Method:** Use the `exploration_helper_agent` to generate an efficient path to visit all unseen tiles, then follow it.
+*   **Method:** Follow the agent-generated path.
+If blocked, find a local detour.
+The goal is to explore all unseen tiles, which will lead to items, trainers, and the exit.

 ## 3. Pokémon Battle Intel
 *   **Zubat (Poison/Flying):** Weak to Electric, Ice, Psychic, Rock.
 (SPARKY)